Why Does My House Smell Like Sewage

 • Use a drain brush to clear out the rest of the debris.

-The above is a straightforward method to get rid of the sewer smell in the house due to a clogged shower dragon, but it’s always best to engage a professional since you always run the risk of damaging the drain.
+The above is a straightforward method to eliminate the sewer smell in the house due to a clogged shower dragon, but it’s always best to engage a professional since you always risk damaging the drain.

 Your first instinct is always to check the toilet when the house smells like the sewer.
-Usually, a few flushes or fragrant products can eliminate the sewer smell from the toilet, but when it doesn’t, it’s an indication of a severe problem.
+Usually, a few flushes or fragrant products can eliminate the sewer smell from the bathroom, but when it doesn’t, it indicates a severe problem.

 Common causes can lead to a sewer smell from the toilet, including a damaged toilet, a broken seal, or a badly installed or cut vent pipe.

-If the toilet bowl is loose on the wax ring, there can be water accumulation that causes bacteria to grow around the area, resulting in a sewer-like smell in the house.
+If the toilet bowl is loose on the wax ring, water can accumulate, causing bacteria to grow around the area, resulting in a sewer-like smell in the house.

 Another reason may be a cracked toilet.
 Toilets can get cracked around where bolts are used to fasten them to the ground or when you use an auger too aggressively.
-Even a tiny crack can allow sewer gasses to release into your house.
+Even a tiny crack can release sewer gases into your house.

-The easiest way to fix a broken or loose seal is to apply a fresh coat of caulk around all your toilet seals.
-Also, add caulk to the holes from where the toilet seat is attached to the ground.
+The easiest way to fix a broken or loose seal is to apply a fresh coat of caulk around all your toilet seals and to the holes where the toilet seat is attached to the ground.
 This should seal any cracks and prevent the sewer-like smell.

 You can replace the wax ring if the issue is a broken ring and a loose toilet bowl.

-The easiest way to remedy this issue is to call a professional who can diagnose the problem and adequately re-install the pipes for you.
+The easiest way to remedy this issue is to call a professional to diagnose the problem and adequately re-install the pipes.

 The vent pipes can also develop cracks that allow the sewer smells to seep into the house.
 A plumber can use smoke to identify the location of the crack and then repair it.